 Currently No Loyalty Program

-This page contains references to products from one of our advertisers.
-We may receive compensation when you click on links to those products.
-This compensation does not impact our opinions in this review or elsewhere about these products.
-Terms apply to the offers listed on this page.
-For an explanation of our Affiliate Policy, please visit this page.
+EDITOR NOTE: This page contains references to products from one of our former advertisers, from which we previously received compensation for link clicks.
+We do not currently have an exclusive code or promotion to offer for this operator, though this status bears no influence on our opinions in this review or elsewhere about this product.
+For a more comprehensive explanation of our Affiliate Policy, please visit this page.
 Thank you.

 PrizePicks Hands-on Review